How Well Do Self-Supervised Models Transfer?: Discussion

 \section{Discussion}

 We have conducted the first thorough and up-to-date empirical evaluation of state of the art SSL performance when applied to diverse downstream tasks, a comparison that has been missing in the literature until now.
-Our evaluation showed that: (1) The best self-supervised methods today can usually outperform supervised pre-training as a source of knowledge transfer, which is an exciting milestone for the field that has long been speculated on, but now clearly confirmed.
+Our evaluation showed that: (1) The best self-supervised methods today can usually outperform supervised pre-training as a source of knowledge transfer, an exciting milestone for the field that has long been speculated on, but now clearly confirmed.
 (2) Performance of self-supervised representations on ImageNet is reassuringly broadly representative of downstream performance on natural image recognition tasks, confirming the relevance of this metric for research.
-(3) However, ImageNet performance is not reliably representative of downstream performance on unstructured image recognition, or other spatially sensitive tasks such as detection and surface normal prediction.
-Thus SSL researchers should adopt a wider range of benchmarks to better impact the broader computer vision community.
+(3) However, ImageNet performance is not reliably representative of downstream performance on unstructured image recognition, or other spatially sensitive tasks such as detection, surface normal prediction and semantic segmentation.
+Thus the vision of a `universal' pre-trained feature with best performance on diverse downstream tasks is yet to be realised.
+Furthermore, SSL researchers should adopt a wider range of benchmarks to better impact the broader computer vision community.

 There are several limitations of our current study.
-Most notably, we were not able to compare the absolute value of self-supervised representations transferred from ImageNet to domain-specific self-supervised representations trained on each target dataset.
+Most notably, we were not able to compare the value of self-supervised representations transferred from ImageNet to domain-specific self-supervised representations trained on each target dataset.
 This would answer the important question of whether domain-specific SSL is worthwhile, and if ImageNet can provide truly generic features.
 This is an important but complex question to answer given the different training protocols of existing methods and diversity of downstream datasets, so we leave this to future work.